JanLauGe/janlauge.github.io/_posts/2018-10-11-data-science-machine-and-command-line-setup.md

 can be confusing or even unsafe (I have seen far too many people hard-code their AWS credentials into their notebooks!).

-I've therefore gone for an approach of creating a central repository for identity management and protecting it with a single strong master password.
+I've therefore gone for an approach of creating a folder with all the files for identity management and protecting it with a single strong master password.
 For obvious reasons I will not go into too much detail on my exact approach to this, but let's just say that we have synced all our identity files to a local